-Student enrollment increased by approximately one percent for the fiscal year ended 2019, while the College continued to offer competitive tuition rates.
-The financial position and fiscal stability during 2018-2019 remained strong, and management will work to ensure the College's continued financial health.
+As a result of the coronavirus global pandemic, the college experienced a slight decrease in enrollment for the 2021-2022 academic year and adjusted operations accordingly.
+Student enrollment decreased by approximately two percent for the fiscal year ended 2022.
+The College continued to offer competitive and affordable tuition rates, choosing not to increase rates over the previous academic year.
+The financial position and fiscal stability during 2021-2022 remained strong, and management will work to ensure the College's continued financial health.
 The College is well positioned to maintain and provide adequate resources to successfully serve its students.
-A continued increase in enrollment is anticipated for the 2019-2020 academic year.